sirixdb/sirix/README.md

 git clone https://github.com/sirixdb/sirix.git
 ```

-or use the following dependencies in your Maven (or Gradle?) project.
+or use the following dependencies in your Maven or Gradle project.

-We just changed to Java14 (OpenJDK 14).
+SirixDB uses Java14, thus you need an up-to-date Gradle (if you want to work on SirixDB) and IntelliJ or Eclipse.

 ### Maven artifacts
 At this stage of development, you should use the latest SNAPSHOT artifacts from [the OSS snapshot repository](https://oss.sonatype.org/content/repositories/snapshots/io/sirix/) to get the most recent changes.